Isn't it crazy how fast time flies?! I'm convinced the Earth is spinning faster than it used to.

-It’s been several years ago now but, at the end of one particular school year, each of my four kids said to me at different times, “I can’t believe the school year is over already!”
+It was many years ago, but at the end of one particular school year, each of my four kids said to me at different times, “I can’t believe the school year is over already!”

 I don’t know about you, but I NEVER felt a school year went fast.
 This was all the evidence I needed to know that time truly moves faster than it used to.